0xjcf/chatroom/README.md

 # Chat Room
-Complete the chat room application implementation using WebSocket.
+Chat room application using WebSocket.

 ## Background
 WebSocket is a communication protocol that makes it possible to establish a two-way communication channel between a